 It’s easy to make the mistake of answering every remotely relevant question.
 Instead, you should probably focus on the more specific questions asked by people who belong to your target audience.
 These pages will likely be visited by other members of your target audience who ask Google the same question.

 13. Target New Residents and Businesses

-This free advertising strategy is geared towards brick and mortar shops, but it can technically be used by any business.
+This free advertising strategy is geared towards brick and mortar shops, but any business can technically use it.
 Research has shown that when the time comes to purchase a new product or service, people are more likely to choose the first business they’ve encountered that sells this offering.

 14. Flyers and Business Cards

 Speaking of local businesses, it never hurts to post flyers in places frequented by your target audience.
 This could include coffee shops, restaurants, or fitness centers.
 As you can see, a recurring message throughout this list is that if your target audience is there, you should be, too.
 Some businesses may even let you put stacks of business cards or brochures near their checkout counters.

 15. Incentive-Based Referral Systems